Edit

 Upfall shower assembly

-Rain shower ....
-Rain shower ...
-Waterfall shower .... just a few names for a water consuming way of showering.
-Until recently, because with the Upfallshower you get that batch of water over you, only with less water consumption than from the smallest hand shower.
+Rain shower...
+Rain shower...
+Waterfall shower... just a few names for a water-consuming way of showering.
+Until recently, because with the Upfallshower you get that lot of water over you, only with less water use than with the smallest hand shower.

 On this page we pay special attention to points that you should pay attention to when placing.